red5pro/streaming-html5/src/page/sm-test/subscribeStreamManagerProxyTranscoder/README.md

-# Subscribing to ABR Streams over stream manager proxy
+# Subscribing to ABR Streams over Stream Manager Proxy with WebRTC

 When a broadcast has the capability for Adaptive Bitrate (ABR) control, the consumed stream can dynamically switch variants based on the network conditions of the subscriber.